-This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
+This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.